mcbattirola/fe/README.md

 - [ ] Check actions permissions
   - [ ] Disable file operations if no perm, etc
 - [ ] Handle symlinks properly
+  - [ ] Show symlink as dir or file, based on the pointed file
+  - [ ] Show visually that file is a symlink
 - [ ] Handle signals
 - [ ] Improve Test coverage
 - [ ] Remove unwraps